Democratic Memory Law: Summary

 In 2020, the Sánchez government announced its intentions to introduce a new law to address the legacy of Francoism.
 On 15 September 2020, the cabinet approved a draft bill to be presented to parliament.
 The law passed the upper house of parliament on 5 October 2022, and came into effect on 21 October 2022.

 The bill includes a provision to ensure secondary school, Spanish Baccalaureate, and vocational training students are taught about the dictatorship.
 The bill also declares the tens of thousands of convictions for military rebellion against Franco from 1936 to 1938 void, but bars those targeted by the illegitimate convictions from suing the government for compensation.

 As well, the law renders the government responsible for exhuming and identifying the bodies of those murdered by the fascist regime and buried in unmarked graves.
 It creates an official register of victims to connect currently scattered information about the victims and would include the possibility of DNA testing to help locate surviving relatives.
 The law also redefines the Valley of the Fallen monument as a national cemetery for people killed on both sides of the civil war, with no remains to be placed in particular prominence.

-The law also intends to finally remove a number of remaining Francoist symbols from the country, including the possibility of issuing fines of €200 to €150,000 for those who promote fascist symbols or attempt to humiliate the victims of fascism.
-It also abolished 33 titles of nobility awarded by the fascist regime and would dissolve the Francisco Franco National Foundation.
+The law also intends to finally remove a number of remaining Francoist symbols from the country, including the possibility of issuing fines of €200 to €150,000 for those who promote francoist symbols.
+It also abolished 33 titles of nobility awarded by the Franco regime and would dissolve the Francisco Franco National Foundation.

 The law offers Spanish citizenship to the children of Spanish exiles who had fled from the Franco regime.
 The 2007 Historical Memory Law had excluded children of exiles who had changed or renounced their Spanish citizenship; the new law entitles any descendant of Spanish immigrants born before 1985 – the year Spain changed its nationality law – to citizenship.
 This now includes the grandchildren of people exiled under the Franco dictatorship, and the descendants of women who had lost their citizenship on marrying non-Spaniards.
 It is estimated that 700,000 people could be eligible for citizenship under the new "grandchildren law".

 Some confusion was caused after deputy PM Pablo Iglesias tweeted that "the descendants of the members of the International Brigades who fought for freedom and against fascism in Spain will be eligible for Spanish nationality", but the draft bill only included posthumous citizenship for the veterans of the International Brigades.
 Jim Jump, chair of the International Brigade Memorial Trust said that, as all the anti-fascist veterans were now deceased, the provision was "a welcome gesture" but "mainly symbolic."